32 Green Gemstones (How Many Do You Know?)

 If you like everything extraterrestrial or you're just into olive greens, consider moldavite jewelry.
 This green gemstone is actually a type of natural glass that forms during some meteorite impacts.
 When the meteorite hits, it liquefies some of the rock nearby and shoots it up into the atmosphere.
 (Just like a stone hitting water, only instead of water imagine liquid rock!)
 As the liquid falls back to the ground, it cools, forming glass.

 Like all glass, moldavites can scratch easily, so take care to properly store your moldavite jewelry.

-Did you know turquoise can also come in green?
+Did you know turquoise can also come in greenish colors?
 Although most turquoise has a signature blue-green hue, some locales produce turquoise with much more green.
 Turquoise from Carico Lake, Nevada often shows a bright, apple green with intricate black spiderweb patterns.
 Other sources can show a blueish green hue.
 See our turquoise buying guide for more information.

 Sunstone and Oregon Sunstone

 Feldspars are among the most common minerals in the Earth's crust.
 These gem varieties, though, have become a favorite among collectors.
 That's because sunstone contains small inclusions of iron minerals, and Oregon sunstone contains inclusions of copper that create a glittering effect.
 Although the red hues are most popular, green to blue-green gems are also excellent options.
 See our Oregon sunstone buying guide for more information.